DanielKilgallon/PotionParser/README.md

 ## Development

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm install` once to install dependencies, then run `ng serve` to create a dev server.
+Navigate to `http://localhost:4200/` to view.
 The app will automatically reload if you change any of the source files.

 ## Build